DeadSquirrel01/android_device_samsung_a5ultexx/README.md

-LineageOS Device tree for Samsung Galaxy A5
+Resurrection Remix Device tree for Samsung Galaxy A5